Director, Office of Sustainability

 Before attending university, he worked for 20+ years as a carpenter and contractor.
 After earning his degrees, he worked as a restoration practitioner for the CSU Stanislaus, Endangered Species Recovery Program (ESRP) for seven years.
 During this time, he participated in all aspects of the design and implementation of a large-scale habitat restoration study on retired agricultural land in the San Joaquin Valley (California).
 Subsequently, he returned to New Hampshire where he was employed as a Restoration Ecologist by the New Hampshire chapter of The Nature Conservancy.
 Nur has also worked as a Contract Botanist and as a self-employed Database Developer.

-Amy Maxcy joined the Office of Sustainability in the Summer of 2018, and has since worked to provide administrative support to the staff of the Office of Sustainability, students and student organizations with connections to issues of sustainability, the Campus Organic Gardens, the Gordon Natural Area, and the Sustainability Council.
+Amy Maxcy joined the Office of Sustainability in the Summer of 2018, and has since worked to provide administrative and communications support to the staff of the Office of Sustainability, students and student organizations with connections to issues of sustainability, the Campus Organic Gardens, the Gordon Natural Area, and the Sustainability Council.
 She has a B.A. in English from Temple University and a background working on the administrative side of veterinary medicine.
 In addition to her regular responsibilities, Amy has served on the Green Office Committee, helping to create the first Green Office Program for WCU, and works on zero waste initiatives, like the Pack it Up - Pass it On move out program.

 Graduate Assistant for Data Monitoring and Analysis